A Survey on Efficient Vision-Language-Action Models

 \subsection{Efficient Post-Training}

-Following the foundational pre-training phase, efficient post-training techniques refine VLAs to align with downstream tasks while minimizing computational demands.
 As illustrated in~\cref{fig:efficienttraining} right, these methods encompass supervised fine-tuning for targeted parameter updates and reinforcement learning-based approaches for policy optimization.
 Notably, efficient post-training is the crucial adaptation phase that ensures VLAs are not only specialized but also computationally viable for robust deployment in a wide array of practical applications.~\cref{table:efficientposttraining} summarize representative works.